smanolloff/svg_drawer/README.md

 ## Useful shorthands

-As already pointed out, there are methods are not required, but that make it slightly work with SvgDrawer.
+As already pointed out, there are methods are not required, but that make it slightly easier to work with SvgDrawer.

 They are: